 Journal Articles

-A selection.
+A selection only.
 See also Working and Discussion Papers.
 ResearchGate.net, Academia.edu and Google Scholar offer more articles and other publications.

-Srinivas, S. (forth.)
-“When is Industry Sustainable?
+Srinivas, S. (2023) “When is Industry Sustainable?
 The Economics of Institutional Variety in a Pandemic”, Review of Evolutionary Political Economy, Special Issue on Sustainable Industrial Policies (Eds.
 Ioanna Kastelli, Keun Lee, Lukasz Mamica)

 Srinivas, S. (2021).
 “Heuristics and the microeconomics of innovation and development”.
 Innovation and Development, 11(2-3), 281-302.